matatk/agrip/audioquake/manuals/user-manual-part02.md

 #### Open space detection

 This gives you a bit more of a feel for how big the area around you actually is.
 It will play a [gentle wind](../id1/sound/nav/wind.wav) sound at various points in front of you if there are no walls or other obstacles in that direction.
 The sounds are generated in a sweep from left to right around you, in response to a pres of the L key.
-It works as if you were using a mobility cane to scan the area—though it has significantly greater range.
+It works as if you were using a mobility cane to scan the area&mdash;though it has significantly greater range.

 The distance over which obstacles are scanned for is the navigation detection range and is customisable (please read [Customising *AudioQuake*](#customising-audioauake) for more details).